ohxrn/Boston-Burger-Blog/README.md

 ## Overview
 Welcome to the Boston Burger Blog!
 This is a Python project that showcases the latest trends in the burger scene across Boston.
 The project utilizes cutting-edge security technology, including bcrypt, to ensure secure user authentication for logging in and out.

+## Tech Used
+- Flask: A lightweight and efficient web framework for Python.
+- MySQL: A popular relational database management system.
+- Python: The programming language used for developing the backend.
+- AJAX: Asynchronous JavaScript and XML for smooth user interactions.
+- Bcrypt: A secure password-hashing library.

 ## Features
 - Explore a variety of blogs about delicious burgers in Boston.
 - User-friendly interface to navigate through different burger-related topics.